 The next day I woke up as the same person on a technical level; however, I was a new woman.
 A woman possessed.
 My mindset had shifted; I was energised, determined, dedicated, and clear.
 Day by day, I recreated the world around me.
 I built beautiful daily rituals, set and stuck to personal growth commitments, became obsessed with reading about and studying sobriety and self-development.
 I became my own self-care guru, taking daily actions to keep propelling me towards my goals.

-When I finally decided enough was enough and I realised that I would never be able to moderate, something more magical than I could ever imagine happened.
-I became a really happy person.
-I stopped feeling anxious.
-I learned to love and respect myself.
-I had always put so much of the blame for my anxious low vibes on everything else apart from my alcohol, and once I removed the alcohol, I realised it was the main thing holding me back all along.
+I built a beautiful and deep connection with myself, and it is from this place of self-love and respect that I stayed sober.
+It's from here that I became the mother and woman I was always meant to be.
+Sobriety made me a really happy person.
+I stopped feeling anxious for the first time in my entire life!
+I had always put so much blame for my anxious, low vibes on everything else apart from my alcohol intake.
+Once I removed the alcohol, I realised it was the main thing holding me back all along.

-I discovered a burning passion inside of me to help other women who had found themselves in a similar situation as the one I had ended up in, and I become a Life & Sobriety Coach, building a business around my sobriety so I can also help others on their own sober journeys.
-I am forever grateful for the way everything has unfolded for me.
+I discovered a burning passion inside of me to help other women who had found themselves in a similar situation like the one I had ended up in, and I became a Certified Life Coach.
+During my training, I met Jen, and we decided to join forces to create Thrivalist.
+Being able to support and inspire other women on their own self-development journeys is a dream come true for me, and I am forever grateful for how everything has unfolded.